Keshav271/Data-Structure-Algorithms/README.md

 # Data-Structure-Algorithms
-It contains DSA notes and codes during my DSa learing journey
+It contains DSA notes and codes during my DSA learing journey

+Started with basics of C++ and pointers.